JBlumstein/pfk/README.md

-# Are Last.FM Playcounts Correlated with Pitchfork Review Scores: A Data Analysis
+# Are Last.FM Playcounts Affected by Pitchfork Scores?:
+A Data Analysis

 <p>Pitchfork is a music review website that began in the late 1990s, famous for its witty album reviews (scored from 0.0 to 10.0 by 0.1 increments) and influence among serious music fans.</p>